Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 #### [Discovery Agent resources](#discovery-agent-resources)

 The following resources are required to run the Discovery Agent.
-Copy the yaml below into a file and use the Amplify Central CLI to create the resources.
+Copy the following yaml into a file and use the Amplify Central CLI to create the resources.
 The names of the resources can be modified.
-However, a resource may reference another resource by name, so be sure to update all occurrences fo the name in the file.
+However, a resource may reference another resource by name, so be sure to update all occurrences of the name in the file.

 ```yaml
 apiVersion: v1alpha1